Coveo-Turbo/standalone-searchbox-initializer/README.md

 </script>
 ```

-Add the following script if you're serving the component from the project bundle using the `swapVar` utility:
+Add the following script if the searchbox initializer is bundled with other components:

 ```html
 <script>